thenbrent/paypal-digital-goods/README.md

 # Recurring Payments with PayPal Digital Goods for Express Checkout PHP Library

-PayPal's Digital Goods subscription service is a wonderful payment solution with disjointed documentation (and an unfortunately verbose name).
+PayPal's Digital Goods subscription service is a wonderful payment solution with disjointed documentation and an unfortunately verbose name.

 This class connect the dots in the documentation while also offering a human friendly library for using the Recurring Payments API.